 It is, however, in my opinion very arrogant and naive of us humans to assume that such phenomenon first evolved with our species.
 Both rainforests and reefs seem to possess similar network properties (amongst others self-similarity, small-world property and high-clusterization) that I argue could be an infrastructure for a phonological [alphabetic] mind capable of symbolic computation, given a random mutation of dual patterns.

 This may be the hidden story behind any of the evolutionary leaps on earth, and not just the last one.
-And it could mean, with all the seriousness, that rainforests or reefs, as intelligent superorganisms have purposefully invented animals in the same way we invented cars.
+And it could mean, with all the seriousness, that rainforests or reefs, as intelligent super-organisms have purposefully invented animals in the same way we invented cars.
 And for short-term or long-term reasons.
-I do understand the co-evolution of animals with their echosystem, but do trees know who invented automobile?
+I do understand the co-evolution of animals with their ecosystem, but do trees know who invented the automobile?

 It’s a testable hypothesis to see if rainforests have evolved, say, their own stock market somewhere down in the ground.
 I just wonder if like ours it ever crashes once in a while in some million years!
 A bit more far-fetched than that, the urbanization and the human experiment, us, could be one of those.

-Does vegetation has similar properties as urbanization?
+Does vegetation have similar properties as urbanization?
 Do rainforests possess a collective intelligence comparable to that of Silicon Valley, Wall Street or Holley Wood?
 Are they creative, productive and experimental?